apnadkarni/blt/doc/comboentry.rst

     acceptable to **Tk_GetPixels**.
 If *numPixels* is "0", the width of the icon is set from the width of the image.
 The default is "0".

-  **-image** *imageName*
-    Specifies an image to be displayed instead of the text for the *combentry*.
-    *ImageName* is the name of an Tk photo or BLT picture.
-    If *imageName* is "", the text is displayed.
-The default is "".

   **-insertcolor** *colorName*
     Specifies the color of the insertion cursor.
 The default is "black".